chrisweb/web-audio-api-player/README.md

 `yarn add web-audio-api-player`

+## examples

+the best way to get started is to check out the examples folder, start with [simple player example](examples/simple-player)

 ## documentation

-This player has two modes, PLAYER_MODE_AUDIO which uses the audio element to load sounds via the audio element and PLAYER_MODE_AJAX to load sounds via the web audio API.
+This player has two modes, [PLAYER_MODE_AUDIO](#the-audio-element-player_mode_audio) which uses the audio element to load sounds via the audio element and [PLAYER_MODE_AJAX](#the-web-audio-api-player_mode_ajax) to load sounds via the web audio API.
 Here are some of the differences between the two:

 ### the web audio API (PLAYER_MODE_AJAX)